 Description - What happened?
-Feelings - What were you thinking and feeling? reenings - what were you thinking and reening!
+Feelings - What were you thinking and feeling?
 Evaluation - What was good and bad about the experience?

-, , , , , , , , , , , , , , , , , , ,

 Analysis - What sense can you make of the situation?

-Conclusion - What else could you have done?

-Conclusion - What else could you have done:

-Action plan If it areas again u what would you do?
-Action plan - If it arose again, v vriat would you do?
-Nursing student signature Date: Preceptor/Associate Preceptor signature Date: i ieceptoi signatule
+Conclusion - What else could yo ou have done?
+Action Plan - If it arose again, w yhat would you do?
+Action Flan - II it al use again, w viiat would you do: Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date: